Vietnamese tilde

-The apex appears atop o, u, and less commonly ơ.
-As with other accent marks, a tone mark can appear atop the apex.
+The tilde appears atop o, u, and less commonly ơ.
+As with other accent marks, a tone mark can appear atop the tilde.

-According to canon law historian Roland Jacques, the apex indicated a final labial-velar nasal /[ŋ͡m]/, an allophone of //ŋ// that is peculiar to the Hanoi dialect to the present day.
-The apex apparently fell out of use during the mid-18th century, being unified with -ng (representing //ŋ//), in a major simplification of the orthography, though the Vietnamese Jesuit Philipphê Bỉnh (Philiphê do Rosario) continued to use the old orthography into the early 19th century.
+According to canon law historian Roland Jacques, the tilde indicated a final labial-velar nasal /[ŋ͡m]/, an allophone of //ŋ// that is peculiar to the Hanoi dialect to the present day.
+The tilde apparently fell out of use during the mid-18th century, being unified with -ng (representing //ŋ//), in a major simplification of the orthography, though the Vietnamese Jesuit Philipphê Bỉnh (Philiphê do Rosario) continued to use the old orthography into the early 19th century.
 In Pierre Pigneau de Behaine and Jean-Louis Taberd's 1838 Dictionarium Anamitico-Latinum, the words ao᷃ and ou᷃ became ong and ông, respectively.

-The Middle Vietnamese apex is known as dấu sóng or dấu lưỡi câu in modern Vietnamese.
-The apex is often mistaken for a tilde in modern reproductions of early Vietnamese writing, such as in Phạm Thế Ngũ's Việt Nam văn học sử.
+The Middle Vietnamese tilde is known as dấu sóng or dấu lưỡi câu in modern Vietnamese.
+The nasal tilde is sometimes mistaken for the tone mark ngã in modern reproductions of early Vietnamese writing, such as in Phạm Thế Ngũ's Việt Nam văn học sử.

 Examples

 Obtained from Dictionarium Annamiticum Lusitanum et Latinum, a trilingual Vietnamese, Portuguese and Latin dictionary by Jesuit Alexandre de Rhodes.

-The entry for dĕóu᷃ shows distinct breves (ĕ), acutes (ó), and apices (u᷃).
+The entry for dĕóu᷃ shows distinct breves (ĕ), acutes (ó), and tildes (u᷃).

-The entry for blu᷃́ shows that a vowel with an apex can take on an additional tone mark, in this case an acute.
+The entry for blu᷃́ shows that a vowel with a tilde can take on an additional tone mark, in this case an acute.

-The entry for bao giơ᷃ đến illustrates the difference between a horn and an apex.
+The entry for bao giơ᷃ đến illustrates the difference between a horn and a tilde.